 That being said, whilst it's necessary to discourage Validators from going offline at any point, there are legitimate reasons to do so which we should respect.
 Updating Validator software is one such legitimate reason, and penalising Validators for minor periods of being offline could also lead to negative results for the network.

 Taking this all into account, Chainflip operates a unified slashing and reputation system that rolls all penalties into a time-based system with both positive and negative reputation scores, designed to balance the above considerations.

 Validators start with their reputation at 0.
 Until they join the Authority Set, their reputation will stay at 0.
 Validators can be in one of three onchain states which affect their Reputation score:

-- 1.Online - The Validator is submitting heartbeats and is not suspended - the Validator will earn rewards and will not be slashed while in this state regardless of their reputation score, and will gain reputation over time.
+- 1.Online - The Validator is submitting heartbeats and is not suspended - the Validator will earn rewards (as long as they author blocks successfully) and will not be slashed while in this state regardless of their reputation score, and will gain reputation over time.

 - 2.Offline - The Validator has failed to submit a heartbeat, which is due to some or all of the Validators' critical functions failing.
 Reputation will decrease over time while in the offline state.

 - 3.Suspended - The Validator has been given a time-penalty for failing to complete a process in time or for doing something suspicious or incorrectly.
 The Validator will lose as much reputation as if they had been offline for the duration of the penalty.

 If a Validator has a negative reputation and is offline or suspended, they will be periodically slashed until they achieve the Online state again.
 The more negative the reputation, the greater the rate of slashing.